WUSTL-Biol4220/home/labs/lab_07.md

   96  162 6855 total
 ```

 Now run your script against a set of species and genes that you find personally interesting!
+One way to find new genes is using BLAST (next section).

 ---